-- The website support is only in English as well.
+- The website support is also offered only in English.

 - The majority of traffic comes from Facebook Advertising.

 Quick note: conversion rate is the % of your site visitors who make a purchase.
-For the purpose of this drop shipping USA case study, you can calculate it by simply dividing the number of sales by the number of visitors.
+For the purpose of this dropshipping USA case study, you can calculate it by dividing the number of sales by the number of visitors.

 The top 20 countries are:

 Even though the United States is the biggest traffic source of this site, its conversion rate is 1.5 times smaller than Australia.
-Scandinavia (Norway, Finland, Denmark) taking three of the top 10 slots suggests it is a must-try region.
+Scandinavia (Norway, Finland, Denmark) take three of the top 10 slots, which suggest that it is a must-try region.

 Other countries you might want to try include Ireland, Canada and the United Kingdom.
-All have good conversion rates, are less competitive and easily scalable (your ads can quickly reach every person in Belgium, but your budget would be insane to reach everyone in the UK).
+All have good conversion rates, are less competitive and easily scalable.
+(Your ads can quickly reach every person in Belgium, but your budget would have to be insanely high to reach everyone in the UK.)

-Dropship USA – Top Countries by Average Order Value
+Dropshipping USA vs. Inernational: Top Countries by Average Order Value

-Just like cutting your advertising costs in half might double your profits, you can earn more by selling more to one customer.
+Just as cutting your advertising costs in half might double your profits, you can earn more by selling extra to one customer.

-In this specific example, of this drop shipping USA case study, the US is not even in the top 20 of countries by average order value with its average order value of US$39.29.
+In this specific dropshipping USA case study, the US is not even in the top 20 countries for average order value.
+In fact, its average order value is only US$39.29.

-These two simple graphs above, allows us to create a sample scenario:
+These two simple graphs above allow us to create a sample scenario:

-The goal of this drop shipping USA case study is to show you that the US may very well not be your go-to option.
-Thus, you must test other countries, even if you don’t speak their language or your site is only in English.
+The goal of sharing this dropshipping USA case study is to demonstrate that the US may very well not be your go-to option.
+Thus, you must test other countries.
+Even if you don’t speak the language or your site is only in English.
 This especially applies when your budget is smaller.